Mastering Sentence Structure: Tips and Tricks

 • He sings beautifully.

-Read Also More: 35 Other Ways to Say Room for Improvement
+Read Also More: 35 Other Ways to Say “Standing Up for Yourself”

 Second Form of Verbs